RoboSense-Robotics/robosense_ac_ros2_sdk_infra/modules/ros_metas/README.md

 * std_msgs: Provides standard message types for basic data types, such as integers, floats, and strings.
 #### 4.1.2 robosense_msgs:
 This custom ROS2 package defines the message formats for H.265 compressed images and other sensor data specific to the metaS sensors.
 It is essential for the ros2_metas node to interpret and publish the sensor data correctly.

 ### 4.2 Topic
 1. camera RGB image topic:/rs_camera/rgb
+   * Zero-copy mode msg (custom): robosense_msgs/msg/RsImage
+   * Non-zero-copy mode msg (ROS2 standard): sensor_msgs/msg/Image
 2. lidar topic:/rs_lidar/points
+   * Zero-copy mode msg (custom): robosense_msgs/msg/RsPointCloud
+   * Non-zero-copy mode msg (ROS2 standard): sensor_msgs/msg/PointCloud2
 3. imu topic:/rs_imu
 4. camera h265 video topic:/rs_camera/compressed

+## 5. Limitations
+Compared to the ROS2 publisher/subscriber data transmission method, using zero-copy transmission has the following limitations:
+* Currently only supports Humble version, it is recommended to use RMW_QOS_POLICY_RELIABILITY_BEST_EFFORT for QOS Reliability (it is recommended to directly use rclcpp::SensorDataQoS() to set QOS)
+* QOS History only supports KEEPLAST, does not support KEEPALL, and KEEPLAST cannot be set too large, there is a memory limit, currently set to a maximum of 256M memory
+* The size of the transmitted message is fixed, that is, the sizeof value of the message does not change, and it cannot contain variable-length data types, such as: string, dynamic array
+* RMW_QOS_POLICY_RELIABILITY_RELIABLE has stability issues under multiple communication methods
+* Can only be used for inter-process communication on the same device, cannot be transmitted across devices
+* The publisher message must be obtained first and then assigned to send, and it must be judged whether it is successfully obtained
+* The message received by the subscriber is only valid in the callback function and cannot be used outside the callback function